 59. Japan noted social problems involving violence against women.
-Japan offered its support for the development of drug treatment facilities and the formulation of treatment programs.
+It offered its support for the development of drug treatment facilities and the formulation of treatment programmes.

-60. Kenya commended Philippines for the steps taken since their first and second review and urge Philippines to continue to implement the remaining recommendations.
+60. Kenya commended the Philippines for the steps taken since its first and second reviews and urged it to continue to implement the remaining recommendations.

-61. Lao People's Democratic Republic commended the measures taken by the Philippines to implement the previous UPR recommendations and welcomed the progresses made in enhancing the rights of women.
+61. The Lao People's Democratic Republic commended the Philippines for taking measures to implement the recommendations arising from previous reviews and welcomed the progresses made in protecting the rights of women.

-62. In response to questions and comments, the delegation of the Philippines stated that pursuant to Administrative Order No. 163, non-government organisations and civil society organisations were encouraged to join the efforts of the government in promoting compliance with human rights obligations.
-Human Rights Defenders participated in congressional hearings on the enactment of laws that impacted on human rights and an enactment of a law defining their rights was under review.
+62. In response to questions and comments, the delegation of the Philippines stated that, pursuant to Administrative Order No. 163, non-governmental and civil society organizations had been encouraged to join the efforts of the Government in promoting compliance with human rights obligations.
+Human rights defenders participated in congressional hearings on the enactment of laws that affected human rights and the enactment of a law defining their rights was under review.

-63. The government respected the independence of the Commission on Human Rights.
-The President appointed members of the Commission based on a selection process that gave weight to endorsements mostly from non-governmental organisations.
-For 2016-2017, the budget of the Commission was almost doubled.
+63. The Government respected the independence of the Commission on Human Rights.
+The President appointed the members of the Commission through a selection process that gave weight to endorsements mostly from non-governmental organizations.
+The budget of the Commission for 2016-2017 had almost doubled.

-64. The government has an inter-agency committee to resolve cases of enforced disappearances, torture, and other grave violations of the right to life, liberty, and security of persons.
-By domestic definition, extrajudicial killings only apply to victims belonging to cause-oriented advocacy groups.
-Crimes falling outside of this definition were treated as regular crimes.
+64. The Government had established an inter-agency committee to resolve cases of enforced disappearances, torture and other grave violations of the rights to life, liberty and security of person.
+According to the national definition, extrajudicial killings only involved victims who were members of cause-oriented advocacy groups.
+Crimes falling outside that definition were treated as regular crimes.

 65. An inter-agency committee addressed trafficking in persons, including involuntary servitude.
-The ASEAN Convention against Trafficking in Persons was ratified in 2017 and a Child Protection Compact partnership with a third country was forged to advance the campaign against trafficking of children.
+The ASEAN Convention against Trafficking in Persons, Especially Women and Children, had been ratified in 2017 and a "child protection compact" had been concluded with a third country to advance the campaign against trafficking in children.